About Community Safety

 - The Office of the Police and Crime Commissioner

 These services work alongside other agencies, such as commissioned drug and alcohol and domestic abuse services, housing associations, mental health services, military services and others, to tackle crime in Wiltshire together.
-In Wiltshire, the CSP is chaired by Assistant Chief Constable Mark Cooper of Wiltshire Police.
+In Wiltshire, the CSP is chaired by Assistant Chief Constable Dave Minty of Wiltshire Police.

 The key responsibilities of the CSP are to: